 How to Make Bullet Graphs is the third of a three-part post from “Use Corporate Chart Types”, tip nine in the Data-Driven Storytelling: Tips from an Iron Viz Champion series.

-I’m excited about the opportunity to provide a tutorial on how to create bullet graphs because while I find this to be one of the most powerful visualization types, it took me some time to wrap my head around how to make them when I was getting started with Tableau.
-Bullet graphs are a “Show Me” option in Tableau, but I found that this option was not always providing the results that I expected.
-Once I figured out that bullet graphs are simply a combination of bars and reference lines, it was much easier for me to create them.
+We’re excited about the opportunity to provide a tutorial on how to create bullet graphs because while we find this to be one of the most powerful visualization types, it took some time to wrap our heads around how to make them when we were getting started with Tableau.
+Bullet graphs are a “Show Me” option in Tableau, but we found that this option was not always providing the results that we expected.
+Once we figured out that bullet graphs are simply a combination of bars and reference lines, it was much easier for me to create them.
 The good news is that if you can create a bar chart in Tableau, you can create bullet graphs!

 How to Make Bullet Graphs in Tableau

 Bullet graphs are only an appropriate chart type to use if you have a point of comparison, such as last year’s performance or goals.
-For this walkthrough, I am using the Superstore sample dataset that comes prepackaged with every download of Tableau.
+For this walkthrough, we are using the Superstore sample dataset that comes prepackaged with every download of Tableau.
 This dataset does not contain goal information, so my point of comparison will be last year’s performance.

 Step 1 – Break out this year’s performance and last year’s performance.

-For this bullet graph, I am going to look at sales by category.
-In order to create a bullet graph, I will need to break out this year’s sales and last year’s sales.
-The Superstore dataset only runs through 2013 and 2013 outperformed 2012 in every category, so for the purposes of this tutorial, I am going to pretend that this year is 2012 and last year was 2011.
+For this bullet graph, we are going to look at sales by category.
+In order to create a bullet graph, we will need to break out this year’s sales and last year’s sales.
+The Superstore dataset only runs through 2013 and 2013 outperformed 2012 in every category, so for the purposes of this tutorial, we are going to pretend that this year is 2012 and last year was 2011.

 The isolation of sales for these two years is achieved through calculated fields.
 To create a field that contains only 2012 sales, right-click on the ‘Sales’ measure and select “Create Calculated Field”.
 This approach provides a small shortcut because sales is already part of your formula when the ‘Calculated Field’ dialog box opens.
 Once the dialog box is open, enter a formula like this to isolate the current year’s sales: